PlusCosmic/apex-legend-detector/README.md

 - Ensure reference portraits are high quality and well-lit

 **Character not detected:**
-- Check character name mapping in `ApexLegend.cs`
-- Ensure portrait PNG filename matches character name
+- Ensure portrait PNG filename matches character name exactly
 - Review logs for "Loaded portrait for {name}" messages
+- Verify the portrait reference images are high quality